 The U.S. Centers for Disease Control and Prevention still recommends you stay home as much as possible, especially if your trip is not essential.
 The CDC states that those who are sick should not travel at all, nor should people travel with someone who is sick.

 When you do go out, the CDC strongly encourages that you practice social distancing, especially if you are at higher risk of severe illness.
 Additionally, the latest CDC guidance strongly encourages cloth face coverings or masks in public, at events or gatherings.

 Per the CDC, cloth face coverings are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.
 These are not surgical masks or respirators–they’re not personal protective equipment.
 Cloth face coverings are for the benefit of others, and are mutually beneficial when worn by both parties to an interaction.

 In summary, a variety of international travel bans remain in place–by both the United States and other countries–that will make visiting Walt Disney World a non-starter for at least the next few months, if not the remainder of the year.
 Past estimates have pegged international tourists as accounting for 18-22% of all guests to Walt Disney World, so this could be a big blow for park attendance.

 Are you located in the tri-state region or other areas that have quarantines on travelers from Florida?
-Do you expect the travel restrictions to expire in September 2020, be rescinded earlier than that, or extended yet again?
-Do you have plans to visit Walt Disney World this summer or fall?
+Do you expect the travel restrictions to expire in November or December 2020 or extended into 2021?
+Do you have plans to visit Walt Disney World this winter or next spring?
 If you’re an international reader, what’s your expectation regarding travel between your country and the United States?
 Do you agree or disagree with our assessment?
 Other thoughts or concerns?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!